miltorg/KingStation/.github/ISSUE_TEMPLATE.md

 # First and foremost consider this:
-- Only RetroArch bugs should be filed here.
+- Only KingStation bugs should be filed here.
 Not core bugs or game bugs
 - This is not a forum or a help section, this is strictly developer oriented

 ## Description